MicrosoftDocs/azure-docs/articles/storsimple/storsimple-configure-backup-target-using-backup-exec.md

 ms.author: hkanna
 ---

-# StorSimple as a backup target with Veritas Backup Exec
+# StorSimple as a backup target with Backup Exec

 ## Overview